MobileFirst-Platform-Developer-Center/DevCenter/_posts/2016/2016-12-26-web-development-using-ionic-2-and-mobile-foundation.md

 > **Note:** Make sure you put "///" before reference tag

 Let's also add a client side code to verify server connectivity and simple adapter call.
-In out quick start sample we will do it in `src/pages/home/home.ts` file.
+In our quick start sample we will do it in `src/pages/home/home.ts` file.
 We will add MfpInit function under HomePage class

 ```js
 MfpInit() {